The Ultimate Guide To Healthy Fats

 - Some people find that coconut oil gives their food a coconutty taste and prefer a blander flavor.
 However, others (including myself) don’t notice this.

 Saturated Fat: 51.4g Monounsaturated Fat: 21g Polyunsaturated Fat: 3g

-- For me, it’s the best tasting fat in the world.
-Imagine butter but with a deeper, richer, and creamier flavor.
+- For me, it’s the best-tasting fat in the world.
+Imagine butter but with a deeper, richer, and creamier flavour.
 It tastes delicious in these keto crepes.

 - Ghee doesn’t contain any lactose (dairy sugars) or proteins – it’s pure fat.
 As a result, it is much less prone to burning than butter.

 - Ghee provides a source of conjugated linoleic acid and fat-soluble vitamins A, D, and K. All of these compounds are essential for good health.
 Grass-fed ghee especially has these nutrients in greater qualities.
 (37, 38)

 - The price: due to the extra time requirements, ghee is much more expensive than butter.

 Extra virgin olive oil